-- 6.139 In the short-term, our SWOX DYCP Target Headroom profile is higher than that which was used in WRMP19.
-Between dWRMP and rdWRMP we amended our SWOX peak DO calculation approach and this has resulted in the DYCP headroom allowance being very close to the DYAA headroom allowance. - 6.140 Table 6-9 shows that base year supply-side uncertainty is the main contributor towards SWOX's DYCP Target Headroom in the early part of the planning period, with supply-side and demand-side uncertainty contributing in the longer-term.
-The change in the relative contribution of base-year supply-side uncertainty between dWRMP and rdWRMP is due to the reassessment of the key constraints on Deployable Output for the zone, detailed in Appendix I (Deployable Output).
+- 6.142 In the short-term, our SWOX DYCP Target Headroom profile is higher than that which was used in WRMP19.
+Between dWRMP and rdWRMP we amended our SWOX peak DO calculation approach and this has resulted in the DYCP headroom allowance being very close to the DYAA headroom allowance. - 6.143 Table 6-12 shows that base year supply-side uncertainty is the main contributor towards SWOX's DYCP Target Headroom in the early part of the planning period, with supply-side and demand-side uncertainty contributing in the longer-term.